 Congratulations on your first credit card!
-Now it’s time to educate yourself on how to manage this shiny piece of plastic so that you can responsibly build your credit over time.
+Now it’s time to educate yourself on how to manage this shiny piece of plastic so that you can build your credit responsibly over time.

 Here are some tips to get you started:

-- Only Charge What You Can Afford.
+Charge Only What You Can Afford.

 You’re hanging out at the mall with a few friends, and you spot an outfit that would be perfect for your best friend’s upcoming birthday bash.
 So you try it on, and as expected, it fits perfectly.
 Plus, the price is right.

-But there’s only one problem: there isn’t enough money in your checking account to cover the purchase.
+But there’s only one problem: There isn’t enough money in your checking account to cover the purchase.
 To buy or not to buy?
 The smarter option would be to leave the clothing in the store until you have enough cash on hand.

-- Keep Balances Low.
+Keep Balances Low.

 To piggyback off my last point, credit card debt is easy to get into, but extremely difficult to get out of once you’re in over your head.
 Those seemingly small purchases can quickly add up and leave you with a balance that’s much higher than you can comfortably afford to pay off each month.
 Keep in mind that the amounts owed on all your debts account for 30 percent of your credit score.

 Don’t Fall for the Minimum Payment Trap.

 Are you thinking you can just pay the minimum payment each month and get out of debt in no time?
 Well, you may want to think again.
 This was by far the biggest mistake I made when managing my first credit card.
 But why?
-Well, only one percent is allocated to the outstanding balance.
+Well, only 1 percent is allocated to the outstanding balance.
 Everything else goes to interest and fees.

 Always Pay on Time.

 If you don’t remember anything else from this list of tips, always remember to pay your bills on time, or your credit score will tank.
-Case in point: one of my credit cards had a $12.72 balance from a recurring account that I was unaware of.
+Case in point: One of my credit cards had a $12.72 balance from a recurring account that I was unaware of.
 Long story short, the account was reported to the credit bureaus as delinquent on day 31 of it being past due, my score plummeted by almost 100 points, and I was hit with a $35 late fee.
 Even worse, it took several months for my score to rebound.
-(Side note: late payments are reflected in your credit report and negatively impact your score for two years.)
+(Side note: Late payments are reflected in your credit report and negatively impact your score for two years.)

-- Review Your Statements.
+Review Your Statements.

-- Understand Grace Periods.
+Understand Grace Periods.

-- Read the Fine Print.
+Read the Fine Print.

 You want to understand exactly what you’re getting into and the accompanying fee.
 A few things to be on the lookout for:

-- Over-The-Limit Fee: A fee may apply if you swipe more than your card permits.
+- Over-the-Limit Fee: A fee may apply if you swipe more than your card permits.

 - Annual Fee: Some credit card issuers charge you a fee to be an account holder.

-- Monitor Your Credit Report.
+Monitor Your Credit Report.

-The best way to responsibly rebuild your credit over time is to make timely payments, keep the balances low, refrain from opening too many accounts at once, and most importantly, monitor your credit profile to ensure the accuracy of the contents of your FICO report.
+The best way to responsibly rebuild your credit over time is to make timely payments, keep the balances low, refrain from opening too many accounts at once, and most importantly, monitor your credit profile to ensure the accuracy of the contents of your FICO credit report.

 You can retrieve a free copy of your credit report from each of the credit bureaus once every year at annualcreditreport.com.
 You can also sign up for free credit monitoring services, such as Credit Sesame and Credit Karma, which provide instant alerts anytime that activity takes place in your credit file.